 Instructions For Pumpkin Carving With A Drill

-I set out my tools and got to work, beginning with the obvious – opening a hole in the pumpkin’s top and scraping out all slimy squash entrails and seeds.
-(Don’t throw that stuff away though!
-Keep the seeds and check out our Halloween recipes for more details on yummy recipes using pumpkin seeds, ie. Heirloom Luxury Pie Pumpkin Soup, Caramel Apples With Toasted Pumpkin Seeds, and Hairy Eye Balls Halloween treat.)
+I set out my tools and got to work.
+Begin with the obvious – opening a hole on top of the pumpkin and scraping out all slimy, pumpkin guts and seeds.
+Don’t throw that stuff away though!
+Keep the seeds and check out our Halloween recipes for more details on yummy recipes using pumpkin seeds, ie. Heirloom Luxury Pie Pumpkin Soup, Caramel Apples With Toasted Pumpkin Seeds, and Hairy Eye Balls Halloween treat.

 Then, using three different size drill bits, small, medium, and large, and a pen, I plotted out my placement with ink dots before setting the bit to the spot.
 It helps to set the pumpkin against something, like a wall, so that when you push against it with the drill it doesn’t slide away from you and cause crooked holes.

 Then, drill to your heart’s content!
 Little holes, big holes, patterns, faces, you name it.
+You can plan out your pumpkin drill patterns beforehand or just have at it!
 Using a drill to carve pumpkins lends a very artsy look.